 - Application process more difficult than most

 - Includes several benefits: extended warranty, car rental collision damage waiver, cell phone protection (for lost/stolen phone), trip cancellation/interruption insurance

 - $200 bonus after $3000 spent in 90 days

-Note that while I list some of the card benefits for the sake of comparison, you can get all of the same benefits with the Chase Sapphire Preferred and Uber Visa cards discussed above.
+Note that while I list some of the card benefits for the sake of comparison, you can get all of the same benefits with the other cards mentioned above.

 Discover IT Card

 This card is worth mentioning for a few reasons: First, a Discover card is one of the easiest cards to get, even if you don’t have a great credit score, and they tend to be more generous with the starting credit line than other banks.
 Additionally, this card gets you 5% cash back on categories which change each quarter.
 For example, Discover has been pretty consistent about giving 5% back on purchases at Amazon for the October to December quarter, making it great card to have for holiday shopping – or personal shopping for items you need prior to a big trip.
 While it has no annual fee and no foreign transaction fees, what holds this card back from being a serious contender with the other cards mentioned above is that it can be quite difficult to find merchants which accept Discover in certain regions outside the US (e.g. Europe).
 That said, you can still benefit from using this card to save money on pre-travel shopping and even when booking your international flight and overseas accommodation (e.g. if airlines is the 5% category that quarter), as most big online travel booking sites accept it.